jsanchezsalcedo/projectManagerForMaya/README.md

   <b>Bugs</b>

-  When you run the script, if don't find any folder (roject, dept, type,...), the scripts gaves an error.
+  When you run the script, if don't find any folder (project, dept, type,...), the scripts gaves an error.
 FIXED!

   <b>Updates</b>